chibisnorlax/acnhfaq/faq/npc/v-npc.md

 {: .no_toc}
 Visiting NPCs are on a set **bi-weekly** schedule, and each rotating NPC can only visit a maximum of once per week.
 In short, you should see a particular visiting NPC at least once every two weeks.

-To learn more about the NPC visiting schedule, refer to Yue's guide here: <https://yuexr.github.io/img/npcskd.png>
+Refer to Yue's guide here for a compressed version of the information on this page: <https://yuexr.github.io/img/npcskd.png>

 {: .note}
 <span><img src="https://alexislours.github.io/img/NpcIcon/hgh.png" id="inv-icon"></span> Mabel is considered a visiting NPC before she sets up her shop, the Able Sisters.
 She can visit on any day, but prioritises weekends.